moerazem/JUSTOKRs/README.md

 # JUST OKRs

-This is the JUSTOKRs application - it's an webapp to help large distributed teams manage & track their progress.
+This is the JUSTOKRs application - it's a webapp to help large distributed teams manage & track their progress.

 It's has three tiers:
 * Ember.js web app